DeepDefense: Robust Learning via Layer-Wise Gradient-Feature Alignment: Experiment and Discussion

 \subsubsection{Comparative Analysis of Model Robustness Against Gradient-Based Attacks Across Different Training Strategies}

 All training strategies are repeated five times, and the average performance for each strategy is reported in Table \ref{table:adversary_attack_cnn}.
 We observe that the model trained with the \textbf{DEEP} strategy achieves the highest robustness across most attackers (attackers are configured with identical parameters).
-An exception occurs with the \textbf{APGDT} attacker, where the model trained using the \textbf{DENOISE} strategy demonstrates the best robustness.
-Additionally, the \textbf{FAB} attacker appears to be relatively ineffective under the current configuration, offering limited degradation across all models.
+Exceptions occurs with the \textbf{APGDT} attacker, where the model trained using the \textbf{DENOISE} strategy demonstrates the best robustness.

 Overall, the model trained with the \textbf{DEEP} strategy consistently exhibits stronger robustness than the one trained with the \textbf{FIRST} strategy, with an improvement of approximately 1–3\% in accuracy across most attackers.
 The \textbf{FIRST} model, in turn, outperforms the \textbf{GAIE}, \textbf{ADV}, and \textbf{DENOISE} models, achieving roughly 5–15\% higher accuracy compared to GAIE under the majority of attack configurations.
 These results underscore the effectiveness of applying GFA across multiple layers in suppressing adversarial perturbations and enhancing model robustness.